 In management simulation, the participants are divided into teams and assume the management of companies.
-In them, they perform functions of several areas, such as commercial, marketing, operational, human and financial resources.
+They perform functions in several areas, such as commercial, marketing, operational, human, and financial resources.
 Teams make periodic decisions based on business reports and a newspaper edited by the coordinator.
-Each round equals 3 months of a real situation.
+Each round equals three months of a real situation.
 Decisions are entered and processed by the simulator, generating new reports and initiating a new decision-making process.

 “An educational methodology in which participants assume the role of managers competing with each other through simulated companies.
 They must make decisions that are processed in a simulator, generating managerial reports so that a new cycle of analysis and decision making is carried out.”